 We’ve come up with plenty of suggestions to improve the Tube, but the plucky folks at Transport for London have gone straight for the big cheese: Bank station.
-Over the past four years, renovation works have sought to untangle the web of corridors, escalators, and platforms that so entrap commuters, and work is scheduled conclude in May 2022.
-However, between today and that point is another rather drastic development: the closure of the Northern line on the Bank branch, between January 15, 2022 and mid-May 2022.
+Over the past four years, renovation works have sought to untangle the web of corridors, escalators, and platforms that so entrap commuters, and work is scheduled conclude later in 2022.
+However, before that point has come a rather drastic development: the closure of the Northern line on the Bank branch, between January and mid-May 2022.

 TfL recently revealed that the closure has passed the halfway mark – so what exactly is happening at Bank station?
 As you can see from the above diagram, there’s been plenty to do these past four years, including excavating 200,000 tonnes of material from under the City of London to fit everything in.
 Once works are completed, the station will boast 40% more space – a godsend for commuters who’ve been swept through the tunnels on a wave of morning foot traffic.

 Finally – and most impressively – the plan (which I firmly believe should have been codenamed “the Bank heist”, just FYI) requires the southbound Northern line to be shifted slightly to the west.
-Naturally, you can’t do this overnight, so the branch of the Northern line between Moorgate and Kennington will close for seventeen weeks from January 15, taking us right through to mid-May, and the proposed end of renovation works.
+Naturally, you can’t do this overnight, hence the closure of the line between Moorgate and Kennington for seventeen weeks, taking us right through to mid-May, and the proposed end of renovation works.
 It was originally planned for spring and summer of 2020, but the pandemic threw a spanner in the works.
 By the end of March, workers had successfully connected the new tunnel to the existing railway line, and begun converting the old southbound platform into a new concourse.